 Voltmeter is always connected in parallel. because it has high resistance.

-So conditions is what happens when voltmeter and ammeter interchange their position..
+So conditions is what happens when both interchange their position..

 Ammeter is connected in parallel.
-So it has very low resistance…current is follow only low resistive path….so they act like short circuit.also chances of ammter get damaged.
+So it has very low resistance…current follow only low resistive path….so they act like short circuit and also there are chances of ammeter getting damaged.

-Now,if Voltmeter is connected in series..then due to high resistance no current will flow through circuit..so no voltage drop occur.
-Voltage in same line is zero..its indicates zero.
+Now, if Voltmeter is connected in series.
+Then due to high resistance no current will flow through circuit.
+So no voltage drop occur.
+Voltage in same line is zero

 Ammeter vs Voltmeter